aws-samples/amazon-comprehend-medical-fhir-integration/lab1.md

     ./deploy-fhir-server.sh <<PACKAGE_BUCKET_NAME>> <<STACK_NAME>>
     ```

-The final output will have four parameter values.
-Please make a note of it to be used in later steps.
+**The final output will have four parameter values.
+Copy the output in a notepad to use in later step.**.
 The following is a sample output screenshot.The first one represents the API_END_POINT, second is the IDToken(used as the Authorization value for any curl request to FHIR interface), third is the cognito USER_POOL_ID and fourth is cognito app CLIENT_ID.
 All the values will be used in later steps.

 ![FHIR Server](images/part-1-image-5.png)